akhilniravath/LocApp/README.md

 ### Runtime permissions

 ##### Location
-NearBee requires the location permission to scan for Beacons.
+LocUpd requires the location permission to scan for WOT.

 ## Usage